sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 The whole system is basically C-I-A
 1. C: Confidentiality (only you & lectuerer see your marks)
-2. I: Integrity (only lecturere chaanges it)
+2. I: Integrity (only lecturer changes it)
 3. A: Availability (you can always see and lectueres can always change)

 **Threat model**: Make assumptions about the adversary, the system and the environment.

-We use this when **evaluating** and testing our security.
+We use this when **evaluating** and testing our security

 It's actually quite hard to test security, it's hard to define what the powers the attacker might have, and what smaller things build up.